mohinid/referral-app/README.md

 # DirectShifts Assignment

 1. Users should be able to Sign-Up/Login both via UI and via API call.
-2. Users should be able to send referral code to any email address.
+2. Users should be able to send referral link to any email address.
 3. The referral email should contain a link that redirects to sign up page.
 4. User’s home page should show all the email addresses that were referred.